Sichii/Chaos-Server/docs/articles/Maps.md

 - `monsters.json` contains all of the monsters spawners that are on the map
 - `reactors.json` contains all of the reactor tiles that are on the map

-By default, Map Instances are stored at `Data\MapInstances`.
+By default, Map Instances are stored at `Data\Configuration\MapInstances`.
 Configuration of how map instances are loaded can be found in `appsettings.json` at `Options:MapInstanceCacheOptions`.

 ### Example map instance directory